Understanding the Immune System

 Coronavirus

-Coronaviruses are common group of viruses which infect both humans and animals, causing respiratory or enteric illnesses.
-Most coronaviruses however, generally infect one animal species or a small number of closely related species.
-Equine coronavirus (ECoV) for example, is specific to the horse and causes lethargy, decreased appetite and fever.
+Coronaviruses are a common group of viruses which infect both humans and animals, causing respiratory or enteric illnesses.
+Equine coronavirus (ECoV), for example, is specific to the horse and causes lethargy, decreased appetite and fever.
 Other signs may include colic and diarrhea.

 Cytokines